Planning has been approved for a £231 million Barbican revamp.

 Philippa Simpson, the Barbican Centre’s chief operating officer, said: “We’re thrilled that phase 1 of Barbican Renewal has been approved.”

-“This programme invests in the whole life of the centre.
+She added: “This programme invests in the whole life of the centre.
 It will improve access, release spaces for public use, and support ambitious artistic work at every scale.”

 “The facilities backstage at the Barbican are better for me as a disabled performer than I’ve found at any other major venue.
 I’m hoping that the renovations go further yet, and set a standard for the industry.”